 VFS charges for processing your application to the embassy are Rs 1327 in total. (subject to change)

-While the Schengen Visa fee is Rs 4720. (subject to change)
+While the Schengen Visa fee is Rs 6890 for adults. (subject to change)

 11. Cover Letter

-There you have it guys, everything you needed to know before applying for a Schengen Visa.
+There you have it guys, everything you needed to know to apply for a Schengen Visa.

-Get it all right and go on that dream Euro Trip ;) And follow me on Instagram.
+Get it all right and have a blast on that dream Euro Trip ;) And follow me on Instagram 😋.